raymiranda/raymiranda/README.md

 ### Hi there 👋, Ray Miranda
 #### Senior Systems Engineer

 I enjoy working with DevOps and combining my passion for Software Development and Networking.
-I've been in the industry for 20yrs and I'm going to share some of the tools that I've come across that have been extremely helpful.
+I've been in the industry for 20 years and still look forward to learning and absorbing as much knowledge as possible.

 Skills: PHP / Golang / Python / Bash Scripting